CTM08050 - Corporation Tax: management expenses: investment company - business of making investments: case law

 Authorities

 Lightman J then reviewed the authorities.
-Firstly, he distinguished an Excess Profits Tax case, CIR v 1933 Housing Society Ltd [1946] 26ATC355.
+First, he distinguished an Excess Profits Tax case, CIR v 1933 Housing Society Ltd [1946] 26ATC355.
 In that case, the question was whether the company was carrying on a business consisting ‘wholly or mainly in the dealing in or holding of investments’.
 Atkinson J said the holding of investments incidental to the real purpose of a company does not necessarily involve it carrying on a business of holding investments.
-In the view of Lightman J, the 1933 Housing Society Ltd did not hold its properties as investment - there was no prospect of any profitable return, and the object of the society was to break even and not to make a profit.
+In the view of Lightman J, the 1933 Housing Society Ltd did not hold its properties as investments - there was no prospect of any profitable return, and the object of the society was to break even and not to make a profit.

-In determining what is the business of a company for the purposes of Section 130, it is necessary to have regard to the quality, purpose and nature of the company and its activities, and that includes the full circumstances in which the relevant assets are acquired and retained, including the objects clause in the memorandum of association of the taxpayer and the objects of a society such as the Society as revealed in its Rules.
+In determining what is the business of a company for the purposes of section 130, it is necessary to have regard to the quality, purpose and nature of the company and its activities, and that includes the full circumstances in which the relevant assets are acquired and retained, including the objects clause in the memorandum of association of the taxpayer and the objects of a society such as the society as revealed in its rules.

-It is relevant to have regard to the actual activities carried on by the taxpayer at the relevant date, but if these are viewed without regard to the taxpayer’s past history or future plans they, may give only a partial and incomplete picture.
+It is relevant to have regard to the actual activities carried on by the taxpayer at the relevant date, but if these are viewed without regard to the taxpayer's past history or future plans they may give only a partial and incomplete picture.
 The critical question is whether the holding of assets to produce a profitable return is merely incidental to the carrying on of some other business, or is the very business carried on by the taxpayer.
-In this case the very business of the Society is the provision of housing at a return below the market return, but nonetheless a return producing a profit
+In this case the very business of the society is the provision of housing at a return below the market return, but nonetheless a return producing a profit.

 Irish cases

-In the Monteagle Estate case, Teevan J gave an explicit warning against confusing these two matters.
-He said that, What has to be looked to is the nature of the operations or functions of the company.
+What has to be looked to is the nature of the operations or functions of the company.
 The search is not for a company making investments but for a company whose main business is the making of investments.
-That, to my mind, involves the purpose of the operations as well as their nature.
-In the Howth Estate case, the Court of Appeal held that the business of the company was that of managing the estate and the purchase of investments was incidental.
+That, to my mind, involves the purpose of the operations as well as their nature.m In the Howth Estate case, the Court of Appeal held that the business of the company was that of managing the estate and the purchase of investments was incidental.

 Excess Profits Duty and Excess Profits Tax cases